ByteLandTechnology/ink-canvas/docs/api/variables/processShim.md

 > **stdout**: `object`

-Mocked stdout stream object.
-Provides the minimal interface required by some checks before streams are fully piped.
+Standard output stream mock

 #### stdout.columns

 > **columns**: `number` = `80`

-Number of columns in the terminal.
+Number of columns in the terminal

+This is a default value.
+The actual column count is determined by the Xterm.js instance dimensions in InkCanvas.

 ##### Default Value